-CertificationData – Root element of the Certification Data Table.
+CertificationData – Root element of the CertificationData Table.

 ToBeSignedData – The data elements to be included in the signature calculation contained in the CMSSignedData element,

 Certificates – A list of X.509 certificates matching the profile specified in Section 5.3.1.6 (or Section 5.3.1.3 in the case of CA certificates) each of which is encoded as a base64 string.
 The list shall include the following certificates: